wp-plugins/esv-crossref/readme.txt

 1. Please make sure the plugin is enabled.
 2. This plugin requires that Javascript is enabled.
 Check to see if Javascript is disabled for your browser.

+- Some of my references aren't being linked.

+If you find some references are not being linkified, please double check their abbreviation if they are not written out in canonical form.

 == Changelog ==